swilgosz/hanamimastery/data/episodes/22-testing-hanami-router.md

 For example, you can check if the route redirects you to another URL.

-The test for that would be pretty similar to what we've seen before, but now we can make sure that the `redirect` method returns `true` and the redirection path is expected.
+The test for that would be pretty similar to what we've seen before, but now we can make sure that the `redirect` method returns `true` and the redirection path is as expected.

 ```ruby
 # spec/web/routes_spec.rb